dingZvel/tp/docs/DeveloperGuide.md

 3. **New commands to add tags cumulatively**: For the same reason, now we can only edit tags through `edit` command, and if we want to add a new tag to a client without touching existing tags, we will also have to type out all the existing tags in the command, which is very inconvenient and unpractical.
 We can add new command `AddTag` to add new tags cumulatively to a client, and another new command `DeleteTag` to delete a certain existing tag for a client.

-4. **Rank clients by product frequency of a certain product preference**: We want our `rank` command to be more useful, adding it's ability to rank in many ways, including rank clients based on the frequency of a certain product.
+4. **Rank clients by product frequency of a certain product preference**: We want our `rank` command to be more useful, adding its ability to rank in many ways, including rank clients based on the frequency of a certain product.